AlexRubik/drift-v2-streamlit/TEMP_ALEX_NOTES.md

 ### Comments

 TODO:
-- account for oracle records that use price offset?

 Suggestions:
 - New endpoint to fetch orders in time range
 - New endpoint to fetch order actions in time range
 - New endpoint to fetch joined order and order action data in time range
 - Add oraclePrice field to output of data mentioned above
+- Display the correct prices for oracle limit orders.
+Right now the api gives the offset, not the actual price

 -----------------
 If we want ALL auction data and not a specified user's data only: